ibra-kdbra/Cpp_Projects/README.md

 Pushed (Dump_c++) doc and (ModerCLI) which I don't own, left the credits in the markdown file.

 Made custom operator with c++ for customizing with my need.(CustomizedOperator)

+Pushed a header file that brings reflection to any class that wants it, regardless of whether the reflected member is a constant(introspective)

+Finished the Word Processor with qt5 finally(WordProc)